 Think healthy and glowing skin.
 Think water.
 Water is one of the most essential elements for healthy skin, owing to minerals that benefit the skin.
 But an excessive amount of minerals in water can make it hard.
 If you regularly wash your skin with hard water, it can cause dryness and itchiness.
-Hard water also worsens skin disorders such as eczema.
 The high mineral concentration in the water stops soapy product to form lather and makes it difficult to remove soap from the skin.
 The residue of soap left on your skin clogs pores resulting in irritation and dryness.
 In this article, we will explain the top 3 skin care tips that can help protect your skin from the problems stemming out of hard water.
 But before explaining the issues in detail, let’s understand how it affects our skin.

 How hard water Affects your skin

 Skin dryness is the most common effect of hard water.
 When hard water touches the skin, the minerals from the water left on your skin absorb your skin’s natural oils and moisture, resulting in dryness.
 The high concentration of minerals and lack of moisture disturb the pH level of your skin, which causes skin breakouts.
 Just like your skin, hard water also makes it difficult to rinse off soap from the surface of your scalp, thereby damaging your hair follicles and causing skin issues such as dryness, skin rashes, dullness.

 Tips to protect skin from hard water